For Pros Only: Home Improvement Commission License Exam (Maryland – General Contractors) :: Building Moxie Takes a Test and Passes

 - Applicants must provide proof of financial solvency based on the scope and size of their business in relation to total assets, liabilities, credit rating and net worth.

-- Proof of current $50,000 liability insurance must be filed with the application for licensure.
+- Proof of current $50,000 liability insurance filed with the application for licensure.